Immertec

 Our primary users were physicians and surgeons in orthopedics, ENT, and other specialties, including those from Cleveland Clinic and Baylor.
 A smaller subset were sales managers and salespeople from medical device companies who scheduled events and managed invitations.

-Logistics were tracked and managed event-by-event in a mobile app at first.
-The mobile app existed to maintain HIPAA compliance, verifying attendee identities since many of these were real surgeries and operations, not simulation labs.
-Without a unified view of who needed headsets and who confirmed they'd attend, customer success was buried in manual coordination.
+Logistics were initially tracked event-by-event in a mobile app to maintain HIPAA compliance, verifying attendee identities since many of these were real surgeries.
+Without a unified view, customer success was buried in manual coordination.

 Interactive Web Viewer